Creating and managing your online Reading List using Leganto

 Re-use a list from last year

-Make changes to the list by removing or adding resources.
-You may need to edit the title if the list has been rolled-over.
+If you created an online reading list last year, you can amend it to suit this year’s teaching.
+In your Blackboard module, click on the Reading List menu item then make changes to the rolled-over reading list by adding and removing resources.
+You may need to edit the date in the title if the list has been rolled-over.
 Publish the list so it is visible to your students.

 Ensure you have copied across any other content you want to use from last year's Blackboard course following the instructions on the Digital Learning webpage: Blackboard - Setting up your site for the academic year.